YottaDB/YDBDoc/GTMAdminOps/securityph.rst

 **Triggers**

-A YottaDB/GT.M trigger is a code fragment stored in the database file that all processes performing a matching update to a global variable in that file execute automatically, for example, to maintain cross-reference indexes and referential integrity.
+A YottaDB/GT.M trigger is a code fragment stored in the database file that all processes performing a matching update to a global variable in that file execute automatically, for example, to maintain cross-reference indices and referential integrity.
 Any process that has read-write permission for a database file can change the triggers in that database file, which can in turn force other processes updating that database to execute the changed triggers.

 ++++++++++++++++++++++++++
 Recommendations